 Previously, Dr Zachariadis held a research position at the Centre for Economic Performance, Innovation and Productivity Programme, London School of Economics and was a Tutorial Fellow at London Business School.
 He has also held visiting appointments at the University of Cambridge Judge Business School (2009) and London Business School, Management Science & Operations group (2011).

 Markos studied economics and social science at the University of Patras (BSc Hons in Economic Science) and received his MSc and PhD from the London School of Economics where he did research on the history, diffusion and economics of innovation in the financial services sector.
 For his research on the economics of networks he has received a NET Institute Award (NYU Stern) – http://archive.nyu.edu/handle/2451/31404

-Markos has worked as a business analyst and consultant for a number of organizations including Hewlett Packard, UBS Investment Bank and Cobalt Tree Capital in Greece, Spain, and the UK.
+Markos has worked as a business analyst and consultant for a number of organizations including Hewlett Packard, NHS, and UBS Investment Bank in Greece, Spain, and the UK.